-6.7 Executive Management Team
+6.6 Executive management team

-The Executive Management Team acting through the Managing Director are responsible and accountable for:
+The executive management team, through the Managing Director, is responsible for:

-- designing and implementing the risk managing policies and internal control systems to best manage MMA's risks; - identifying areas of risk within MMA's internal and external environment and providing feedback to Business Unit General Managers on the effectiveness of the management of risk; and - regularly reporting to the Board of Directors through its Audit & Risk Committee on the effectiveness of the systems in managing MMA's risks and ensuring that the Board of Directors is aware of any matters that could potentially have a significant impact on MMA.
+- designing and implementing the risk management policies and internal control systems to best manage the material business risks of the Company; - identifying areas of risk within MMA's internal and external environment and providing feedback to business unit managers on the effectiveness of the risk management; - consolidating all material business unit risks to the Company risk register; - managing identified risks in accordance with the risk management framework; and regularly reporting to the Board on the effectiveness of the systems in managing MMA's material business risks and ensuring the Board is aware of any matters that could potentially have a significant impact on the Company.

-6.8 Audit and Risk Committee
+6.7 Audit and Risk Committee

-The Board's Audit and Risk Committee is nominated by the Board of Directors to assist the Board in relation to risk management.
-Whilst the Board of Directors has ultimate accountability, the Audit & Risk Committee is responsible and accountable for:
+The Audit and Risk Committee is nominated by the Board and assists the Board in relation to risk management.

+The Audit and Risk Committee: